Have a fussy eater on your hands?

-The first thing to determine is if your dog is a picker eater or if there’s another underlying cause.
+The first thing to determine is whether your dog is simply a picker eater or if there’s another underlying cause.

-Smaller dogs have small appetites, so it isn’t unusual for them to leave food behind or seem uninspired by their dinner… especially if they haven’t been very active.
+Smaller dogs have small appetites, so it isn’t unusual for them to leave food behind or seem uninspired by their dinner, especially if they haven’t been very active recently.

-Of course, if your dog has always been picky with their meals… then you’ll have less reason for concern because you know their history.
+Of course, if your dog has always been picky with their meals, then you’ll have less reason for concern because you know their history, too